 Information on data protection

-We exclusively process your personal data in compliance with the regulations of the European General Data Protection Regulation (GDPR) and the Federal Data Protection Act (FDPA).
-In addition, we do not process more data than absolutely necessary and, if possible, anonymously.
+We process your personal data exclusively in accordance with the provisions of the European General Data Protection Regulation (GDPR), the Data Protection Act (DSG) and the Telecommunications Act 2021 (TKG 2021).
+We process no more data than is absolutely necessary.
+Whenever possible, your data will be anonymised.

 1. Who is responsible and who can I contact?

-We - VNG Austria GmbH - process your personal data and are therefore controllers.
-You can reach us at the following address:
+We - VNG Austria GmbH - process your personal data and are therefore the “data controller”.
+If you have any questions regarding the information provided here or how your data is used, please contact us at the following address:

 VNG Austria GmbH